-The pilot sites will assess the demand and effectiveness of employing GPs through pooled arrangements, the most effective form of employer and the scope for a GP pool arrangement to become a sustainable model for local use.
+The lead employers will assess the demand and effectiveness of employing GPs through pooled arrangements, the most effective form of employer and the scope for a GP pool arrangement to become a sustainable model for local use.

 If the model is proved to be successful it may be advocated for use by CCGs or providers to help support GP retention.

-We are currently working with the lead employers to develop their employment models for the pilot.
+We are currently working with the lead employers to develop and test their employment models for the pilot.

 If you have any questions please contact the Primary Care Workforce team at firstname.lastname@example.org.